 The repository uses a DSpace-based software platform developed and maintained by the Belgrade University Computer Centre (RCUB).
 The software platform is compliant with the OpenAIRE Guidelines for Literature Repositories v3.

 The repository is supplied with the external application Authors, Projects, Publications (APP), developed by the RCUB.
 In APP, authors and funding information are presented as normalized entities.
-APP also enables metadata export and displays Altmetric scores.
+APP also enables metadata export and displays Altmetric scores, Dimensions, Scopus and Web of Science citation counts.

 In order to deposit content in the repository, you must be affiliated with the Institute for Philosophy and Social Theory and have valid credentials.
 The credentials will be assigned by the repository manager upon registration.